Doctor insights on:

 - Difference between tourettes aspergers ocd

-- How do you tell the difference between shyness and something else?
+- How do you tell the difference between asthma and being out of shape?

 - Low iq and aspergers